Frequently Asked Questions about the Recreation Passport

 Are there any state parks which don't require a Recreation Passport?

 You don't need a Recreation Passport to enter Milliken State Park, Lime Island Recreation Area and some other facilities, including some boat launches.
 In addition, you do not need a Recreation Passport to enter state harbors.
-For a complete list of facilities that don't require a Recreation Passport, review the Land Use Orders of the Director.
+For a complete list of facilities that don't require a Recreation Passport, review the Land Use Orders of the Director or view the list of sites.

 Where can I buy the Recreation Passport if I didn't check "yes" at the Secretary of State when I renewed my license plate?